sambow23/Dell-Precision-5540-macOS/README.md

 | ------------- | ------------- |
 | Auto Switch | ✅ |

+## Issues
-## External Displays
+#### External Displays
-> [!CAUTION]
-> When plugging in external displays, the internal display will become blank and strobe the backlight at a high frequency.
+When plugging in external displays, the internal display will become blank and strobe the backlight at a high frequency.
 It can be temporarily fixed by closing the lid for at least 10 seconds and then opening it back up.

+#### USB Audio Stutter
+There is mild to severe audio stutter when using a USB audio device, I have not yet determined the cause but the built-in audio does not have this issue.

 ## Hardware compatibility